cat101/rf433-to-rest/README.md

 # Why do you need a RF to REST bridge?
-I wrote this REST frontend in order to integrate readily available & cheap wireless sensors to building automation software like OpenHab.
+I wrote this REST frontend in order to integrate readily available & cheap wireless sensors to building automation software like [OpenHab](https://www.openhab.org/).

-At its core this frontend runs an rcswitch based sniffer on a Raspberry Pi and provides a webhook mechanism to notify other REST services when a code is decoded.
+At its core this frontend runs an [rcswitch](https://github.com/sui77/rc-switch) based sniffer on a Raspberry Pi which provides a webhook mechanism to notify other REST services when a code is decoded.

+The advantage of providing REST webhooks is that you can have several RPis receiving RF signals and reporting back to a central house automation platform.

 # About the hardware setup